 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of construction managers, including commercial construction superintendents, is expected to grow by 17% between 2010 and 2020.
-The BLS also reported the median annual salary earned by such specialists as !!!Salary Info and Job Outlook
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of construction managers, including commercial construction superintendents, is expected to grow by 17% between 2010 and 2020.
+The median salary among these professionals was $82,790 as of 2012, reports the BLS.

 Related to Commercial Construction Superintendent: Job Description and Requirements

 Learn how to become a construction superintendent.
 Research the education requirements, training information and experience...

 Research the requirements to become a construction field superintendent.
 Learn about the job duties, education and training...

 Construction project superintendents, also known as construction managers, oversee the personnel at a construction site and...

 Learn About Leadership and Teamwork From Rear Admiral Sandra Stosz, the First Female Superintendent of the Coast Guard Academy